iustinum/iustinum/README.md

 - Undergraduate at UC Berkeley studying computer science and business administration.

-- Interested in computer system administration, internetworking design and implementation, software engineering, and fintech
+- Interested in computer system administration, internetworking design and implementation, software engineering, and fintech.

 - Swimmer, water polo player, and snowboarder.